-Development proposals should not have an adverse effect on the use, management, amenity or enjoyment of Bonny Grove Park, Wetlands situated at Land at West Moor Farm (previously identified as Sudbury Pond) and that part of Fairy Dell, which falls within Marton West.
+Development will not be permitted which would have an adverse effect on the use, management, amenity or enjoyment of Bonny Grove Park, Wetlands situated at Land at West Moor Farm (previously identified as Sudbury Pond) and that part of Fairy Dell, which falls within Marton West.
 Opportunities to enhance their public accessibility and continued maintenance as valued local facilities will be supported.

-Parkland to the south of, and indivisible from, Newham Hall is designated as Local Green Space due to its historic and considerable regional significance; important value to the health and well being of local communities: the need to protect veteran and notable trees and tranquil local landscape.
+Parkland to the south of, and indivisible from, Newham Hall is designated as Local Green Space due to its historic and considerable regional significance; important value to the health and well being of local communities: the need to protect veteran and notable trees and tranquil local landscape